briochemc/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

 We know we can compute both of these in the primal — because they only depend on `x` and not on `ȳ` — but there is nowhere to put them that is accessible both to the primal pass and the gradient pass code.

 What if we introduced some variable called `intermediates` that is also recorded onto the tape during the primal pass?
-We would need to be able to modify the primal pass to do this, so that we can actually put the data into the `intermediates`.
+We would need to be able to modify the primal pass to do this so that we can actually put the data into the `intermediates`.
-So we will introduce a function: `augmented_primal`, that will return the primal output plus the `intermediates` that we want to reuse in the gradient pass.
+So we will introduce a function, `augmented_primal`, that will return the primal output plus the `intermediates` that we want to reuse in the gradient pass.
 Then we will make our AD system replace calls to the primal with calls to the `augmented_primal` of the primal function and take care of all the bookkeeping.
 So that would look like:
 ```julia